 Applying Freud in the Classroom

 When a learner self-sabotages, lies repeatedly or bullies others, the behaviour still needs a clear boundary.
 Freud's contribution is the next question: what anxiety, shame or need sits beneath this pattern?
-Trauma-informed teaching, emotion coaching and social-emotional learning all use that wider principle.
+Trauma-informed teaching, emotion coaching and social-emotional learning all use this wider principle.

 Scientific Limits of Freudian Theory